Articles Latex limit

 \end{multline}

-% Wrong: Limits on side in display mode
+% Avoid forcing limits to the side in display mode

 \frac{df}{dx} \bigg|_{x=a} % At a point